nyarly/valise/README.md

 somewhere, each user can have a config file at .coolapprc and sometimes you even get a per-project configuration file (if that makes sense for the app.)

+For instance, 'git' does something like this, with ~/.gitconfig and per-project .git directories. 'bash' works this way, with /etc/bashrc and ~/.bashrc.

-And that's a thing I really like about many Unix apps, and miss in a lot of Ruby apps.
-But all that config file reading and path handling is kind of a pain.
+It's a really helpful pattern used in many Unix apps, especially since it makes complex flexible configuration much easier to grasp.
+I miss it in a lot of Ruby apps.
+All that config file reading and path handling is kind of a pain.

-Ergo: Valise - the place you keep your files.
+Enter Valise, a library to provide a standard, very powerful set of tools to load files from a cascading set of directories.

 ## Usage